Higher Josephson harmonics in a tunable double-junction transmon qubit: Fabrication and Measurement Setup

 \section{Fabrication and Measurement Setup}

 The qubit island was patterned from a $200 \, \si{\nano\meter}$ thick Al film evaporated on a high-resistivity silicon substrate, with a capacitance to ground that corresponds to a charging energy of $E_C/h \approx 305 \, \si{\mega\hertz}$.
-The JJs were fabricated using the double-angle shadow evaporation technique with controlled \textit{in situ} oxidation at a high pressure of $120 \, \si{\milli\bar}$ which forms a stack of Al/AlO\textsubscript{x}/Al, as illustrated in the scanning electron microscope (SEM) image in Fig.~\ref{fig_device}c.
+The JJs were fabricated using the double-angle shadow evaporation technique with controlled \textit{in situ} oxidation at a high pressure of $120 \, \si{\milli\bar}$ for six minutes which forms a stack of Al/AlO\textsubscript{x}/Al, as illustrated in the scanning electron microscope (SEM) image in Figure 1 of the main text.
 Due to the thick oxide layer, the JJ area for a given $E_J$ was designed to be relatively large resulting in a large intrinsic junction capacitance, $C_{J1}, C_{J2}$.
 A patch layer was then deposited to ensure galvanic connection between the SQUID loop, the single JJ, and the rest of the circuit, following the removal of the native aluminum oxide using \textit{in situ} argon milling.
 Nearby transmission lines facilitate qubit control, with the shorted transmission line regulating the external magnetic flux by adjusting the current, while the open transmission line drives microwave excitations.
 The qubit is read out using a quarter-wave resonator with a resonance frequency of $f_\textrm{res} = 6.378 \, \si{\giga\hertz}$, and a coupling capacitance to the qubit $C_g = 7.3 \, \si{\femto\farad}$.
-Measurements were performed in a dilution refrigerator with a base temperature of $\sim8 \, \si{\milli\kelvin}$.